SimonMoynihan33/KVRN-Apparel/README.md

 - **Email Verification**: New users receive a verification email to confirm their address, ensuring that only valid emails are registered.
 - **Password Reset**: Users can request password resets through a secure link sent to their registered email, adding a convenient recovery method if login details are forgotten.

-### Account Protection and Data Security

-To safeguard user accounts and data, KVRN Apparel follows industry best practices in data protection:
-- **Password Management**: Passwords are stored securely using Django’s hashing algorithms, making them unreadable in plain text.
-- **Environment-Based Email Configuration**: Email credentials and configurations for password reset and account notifications are stored in environment variables, protecting sensitive information from unauthorized access.
-- **HTTPS and SSL**: The site operates over HTTPS, encrypting data between the server and users, further ensuring that sensitive information such as login credentials cannot be intercepted.

 ### Authorization and Access Control

 Access control measures are implemented to ensure that only authorized users and administrators can access specific site functions: